chatmail/.github/profile/README.md

   with *anonymous onboarding* and *interoperable cryptography* to secure all network connectivity between clients and servers;

-- the `chatmail/core` a set of peer-side Rust crates that implement the [core chatmail protocol specification](https://github.com/chatmail/core/blob/main/spec.md) and relevant parts of [existing IETF standards](https://github.com/chatmail/core/blob/main/standards.md) to enable a wide range of chat apps and bots to participate in a globally scaled federated messaging system without having to care for low level network and encryption protocols.
+- the `chatmail/core` library which implements the [core chatmail protocol specification](https://github.com/chatmail/core/blob/main/spec.md) and neccessary parts of [existing IETF standards](https://github.com/chatmail/core/blob/main/standards.md) to enable a wide range of higher level chat apps and bots to participate in the globally scaled federated Internet Messaging system, without them having to care for low level network and encryption protocols.

 Both areas have undergone several independent [security audits](https://delta.chat/en/help#security-audits) and are actively developed.